I just read the primary spec Iām strongly in support of and itās pretty rock solid for me š šÆ

 @movq@www.uninformativ.de Care to explain how this explicit/attack works for me? š¤£

 Well that was bloody awful.
 This PR bokr my pod for some strange reason I canāt figure out why or how š± The process just kept getting terminated from something, somewhere (no panic). weird.
-Iāve reverted this PR for now @xuu
+Iāve reverted this PR for now @xuu@txt.sour.is

 @prologic@twtxt.net I have no specifics, only hopes.
 (I have seen some articles explaining the GDPR doesnāt apply to a āpurely personal or household activityā but I donāt really know what that means.)